Chandan-1web/Field-Service-Management-System/README.md

 - Spring Data JPA
 - Hibernate ORM
 - MySQL Connector
-- Database migrations
 - Environment-based production configuration

-Sensitive production credentials are configured using environment variables and should not be committed to the public repository.
+Sensitive production credentials are configured using environment variables and are not stored directly in the public repository.

 ---

 # 🖼️ Cloud Profile Photo Storage

 Profile pictures are stored using **Cloudinary** instead of the local application filesystem.

 This allows uploaded profile pictures to remain accessible across: